Posted Mar 4, 2020 at 19:30. Revised Apr 25, 2021 at 09:18.

-First, there is the “rust belt” — a derisive name used with alacrity toward those living and working in the industrial heartland.
-While flying over the “flyover” country, the passengers deride the too small to see specks of people below as deplorable, ignorant, homophobes, uncultured, misogynists, Christians, etc. and the list goes on.
+First, the “rust belt” is a derisive name used with alacrity toward those living and working in the industrial heartland.
+While flying over the “flyover” country, the passengers deride the too small to see specks of people below as deplorable, ignorant, homophobes, uncultured, misogynists, Christians, etc., and the list goes on.

 Oberlin’s incomplete education

 Most people think that early childhood potty training is complete by the time a child reaches kindergarten and has no relevance at the College level.
 Not true.
 Cleanliness around dirty-hands jobs is something that most mothers have not covered.